 Paniculata (or Panicle) types include varieties such as the White Wedding Hydrangea.
 These shrubs are traditionally summer bloomers and are ideal for Full Sun applications.
 They produce cones of white panicle blooms that age to varying degrees of pink depending on the breed.
 This species is known for their fast-growth as well.

-Macrophylla (or Mophead) selections, like the Bloomstruck Hydrangea and Summer Crush Hydrangea, are perfect for Partial Shade gardens.
+Macrophylla (or Mophead) selections, like the Bloomstruck and Summer Crush, are perfect for Partial Shade gardens.
 This is the group that features color-changing blooms depending upon the soil pH.
 Lacecap varieties also fall under this category.
 Some varieties from this species bloom only in summer, while others, such as Endless Summer Hydrangea varieties, rebloom from late spring through fall.

-All three types of this species that we sell go dormant in winter which means that they lose all of their leaves.
+All three Hydrangea varieties that we sell go dormant in winter which means that they lose all of their leaves.
 We still ship them during this time.
 In fact, they ship very well in this state.
 So we encourage you to buy a few, leave them in a garage, basement, or on a patio shielded from harsh winds.
 Simply water them 2-3 times per month and then plant them in the ground or in a planter once spring rolls around again.